MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/lightweight-base-configuration-microsoft-365-enterprise.md

     Also record the common password for these accounts in a secure location.

-### Using an Office 365 dev/test environment
+### Using an Office 365 test environment

-If all you need is an Office 365 dev/test environment, you can stop here.
+If all you need is an Office 365 test environment, you can stop here.

 See [Microsoft 365 Enterprise Test Lab Guides](m365-enterprise-test-lab-guides.md) for additional Test Lab Guides that apply to both Office 365 and Microsoft 365.